AverageHoarder/flacr/README.md

 `flac -t --silent`

 **-r, --rsgain (optional, writes to tags of music files)**
-Calls rsgain in easy mode in the root directory which as many threads as specified via -m.
+Calls rsgain in easy mode in the root directory with as many threads as specified via -m.
 Rsgain then recursively calculates and saves replay gain tags to all music files in all subdirectories.
 Consult the [Easy Mode](https://github.com/complexlogic/rsgain?tab=readme-ov-file#easy-mode) documentation to learn what it does.<br>
 rsgain command used:<br>
 `rsgain easy`